In Ecuador, you can have it all…but it doesn’t come without sacrifice.

 “The rewards far outweighed any possible risks,” said Patrick.
 If he can do it at 80+, so can you…

-If beach living is more your style, you’re in luck.
-Amy Pinoargote shared details of a 2,000-square-foot, four-bedroom beach house north of Salinas…with a pool…for just $107,000!
-She also offered an in-depth tutorial on renting in Ecuador.
-How to find them, how to determine the amenities included, and she explained what renters typically pay for and what they don’t (utilities, homeowners fees, etc.).
+If beach living is more your style and you prefer to rent instead of buy, you’re in luck.
+Amy Pinoargote offered an in-depth tutorial on renting in Ecuador: How to find rental properties, how to determine the amenities included, what renters typically pay for and what they don’t (utilities, homeowners fees, etc.).

 Here’s just a sample of real estate analyst Margaret Summerfield’s “must-do” checklist for buying property in Ecuador (or anywhere else in the world, for that matter):

 - If you do nothing else, get the right attorney working on your behalf.
-Margaret explained how to choose one, the four traits they absolutely must have—and where to find one that meets all these criteria.
-(Local attorney Roberto Moreno made three presentations over the last three days—you must hear what he has to say about residency issues, buying real estate, doing business, banking in Ecuador, and more…)
+Margaret explained how to choose one, the four traits they absolutely must have, and where to find one that meets all these criteria.
+(Local attorney Roberto Moreno made several presentations over the last three days—you must hear what he has to say about changing residency issues, buying real estate, doing business, banking in Ecuador, and more…)

 - What you don’t know about title insurance can come back to bite you.
 What issues are not covered by title insurance?
-Margaret outlined six exclusions—knowing what these are can save you from a world of hurt.
+Margaret outlined six exclusions—knowing what these are can save you from a world of annoyance and inconvenience later.

-What 100-mile stretch of coast offers potentially huge investment opportunities?
-Ronan shared the inside line…and explained how to follow the path of progress to buy undervalued beach homes, invest in properties that will return a nice rental income, and where to find large parcels of beachfront for $1,000/acre.
+And if you’re wondering where Ecuador’s up-and-coming place is… a 100-mile stretch of coast that offers tremendous opportunities… listen up.
+We learned how to follow the path of progress to buy undervalued beach homes, invest in properties that will return a nice rental income, and where to find good-sized parcels of beachfront for some very low prices.

 What locale is Ecuador’s up-and-coming beach destination where the government is investing $60 million and plans to shine a big spotlight?